KashifUmar123/prixity_ecommerce/README.md

 /*

 - you can also run it from the command and provide appropriate flavour.
 Command: flutter run --release -t lib/main_prod.dart --flavor prod
+- When the firebase get configured, just add dummy data by uncomment 2 functions in the initial_bindings file.
+One will add images to firebase storage and other will add dummy documents in that firestore database and you have the data now.
 - You're good to go now.

 ## Assumptions I made during development: